Francis Xavier Caldwell: Political career

+Business interests

 In 1835, Caldwell invested heavily in village lots near the Colborne Iron Works (also known as the Colborne Furnace) in Gosfield Township, Essex County.
 The iron works soon ran into financial difficulty due to cheaper American iron and uncertainty related to the Upper Canada Rebellion.
 Francis had to assume financial responsibility for some of the debt accrued to Benjamin Parker Cahoon, one of the iron works' founders who had fled to the United States.
 He was subsequently forced to mortgaged all of his properties to cover these and other debts.

+Death

 Francis Xavier Caldwell died in Malden Township on 5 Jun 1851.